-- The life and reign of Solomon, son of David. - He was the one chosen by the LORD to inherit the kingdom of his father. - His responsibility to fulfill David's plan for a Temple where God would be worshiped at the heart of his kingdom. - Solomon asked for and received greater wisdom and understanding than any who came before him. - He accomplished tremendous projects and was a student of literature and nature. - Solomon was the expected fulfillment of the hopes of Israel for one whose reign would be without end and bring blessing to all the world. - For all his wisdom and knowledge, he was just a man. - He was another sign-post on the way to the One who must be "greater than Solomon;" One who will be for us "wisdom and righteousness and holiness and redemption."
+- The life and reign of Solomon, son of David. - He was the one chosen by the LORD to inherit the kingdom of his father. - His responsibility to fulfill David's plan for a Temple where God would be worshiped at the heart of his kingdom. - Solomon asked for and received greater wisdom and understanding than all who had come before him. - He accomplished tremendous projects and was a student of literature and nature. - Solomon was the expected fulfillment of the hopes of Israel for one whose reign would be without end and bring blessing to all the world.
+However, for all his wisdom and knowledge, he was just a man. - He was another sign-post on the way to the One who must be "greater than Solomon;" One who will be for us "wisdom and righteousness and holiness and redemption."
 1 Corinthians 1:30

-- Look at the kings and prophets in the rest of 1 and 2 Kings and in 2 Chronicles 10 through 36. - The division and decline of the Israelites after Solomon's death. - Some kings will follow in the ways of David and more who will follow the example of Solomon's later years. - There is much to learn of his truth and power so that we might recognize him when he arrives.
+- Look at the kings and prophets in the rest of 1 and 2 Kings and, from a different perspective, in 2 Chronicles 10-36. - The history of the Israelites after Solomon's death is one of division and decline. - Some kings will follow in the ways of David and more who will follow the example of Solomon's later years. - The hope of a righteous King remains and there is much to learn of his truth and power so that we might recognize him when he arrives.